-At December 31, 2020, the Company had an effective 99.67% (2019 - 99.67%, 2018 - 99.67%) interest in its subsidiary Avino Mexico and the remaining 0.33% (2019 - 0.33%, 2018 - 0.33%) interest represents a non-controlling interest.
-The accumulated deficit and current year income attributable to the non-controlling interest are insignificant and accordingly have not been recognized in the consolidated financial statements.
+At December 31, 2021, the Company had an effective 99.67% (December 31, 2020 - 99.67%) interest in its subsidiary Avino Mexico and the remaining 0.33% (December 31, 2020 - 0.33%) interest represents a non-controlling interest.
+The accumulated deficit and current period income attributable to the non-controlling interest are insignificant and accordingly have not been recognized in the consolidated financial statements.

-Notes to the consolidated financial statements For the years ended December 31, 2020, 2019 and 2018 (Expressed in thousands of US dollars, except where otherwise noted)
+Notes to the consolidated financial statements For the years ended December 31, 2021, 2020 and 2019 (Expressed in thousands of US dollars, except where otherwise noted)